anon923882/companion-mod/README.md

 The entity skin and GUI background are embedded directly inside `src/main/java/com/yourname/companionmod/client/CompanionTextures.java` as Base64 strings.
 This keeps the repository free from binary files (per Codex restrictions) while still shipping the reference art extracted from the legacy mod.
+The current companion skin is the `medieval-barmaid.png` variant from `entities/female`, and the inventory panel comes from `textures/inventory.png`.
 If you want to swap in new artwork, replace the Base64 strings in that class with the encoded contents of your preferred PNG files.

 ## Project Structure